akvr000/Projects/README.md

 The home page gives an overview of my portfolio and serves as a gateway to all other sections.
 It highlights my professional journey and current focus.

 ### About
-In the about section, you can learn more about me, my background, education, and interests.
-This section provides a deeper insight into who I am and what motivates me.
+In the about section, you can learn more about me, my background, education, and languages.
+This section provides a deeper insight into who I am.

 ### Skills
 The skills section lists the programming languages, tools, and technologies I am proficient in.
-It includes details on my expertise and experience level with each skill.

 ### Projects
 The projects section showcases a selection of my work.
 Each project includes a description, technologies used, and links to the project if applicable.
 This section demonstrates my practical experience and accomplishments.

 ### Resume
 In the resume section, you can view and download my resume.
-It outlines my professional experience, education, skills, and other relevant information.
+It outlines my education, skills, related course work and other relevant information.

 ### Contact
 The contact section provides ways to get in touch with me.
 Feel free to reach out for collaborations, job opportunities, or any other inquiries.